Tonadeleon/Regression-Projects/2 House Prices Analysis (Recommended 2)/House-Prices-Analysis.md

 This means there is significance in the model, and that the approach to the true parameters of this data (if any), is not lost.

 Validation for this model appears to have good results.
-Both validations worked out postively for the model at hand.
-The first one went down in r^2^ by .01, the second one went up by .01.
+Both validations worked out positively for the model at hand.
+The first one went down in R^2^ by .01, the second one went up by .01.
 It seems that the average is the model's original R^2^ of .90 which makes the model reliable.

 <br><br>